Rule 8.1105. Publication of appellate opinions

 (e) Changes in publication status

 (2)The Supreme Court may order that an opinion certified for publication is not to be published or that an opinion not certified is to be published.
-The Supreme Court may also order publication of an opinion, in whole or in part, at any time after granting review.
+The Supreme Court may also order depublication of part of an opinion at any time after granting review.

 (1)Computer versions of all opinions of the Supreme Court and Courts of Appeal must be provided to the Reporter of Decisions on the day of filing.
 Opinions of superior court appellate divisions certified for publication must be provided as prescribed in rule 8.887.